aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssstyledeclaration/parentrule/_index.md

 ---
 title: ICSSStyleDeclaration.ParentRule
 second_title: Aspose.HTML for .NET API Reference
-description: ICSSStyleDeclaration property.
+description: ICSSStyleDeclaration ParentRule property.
 The CSSStyleDeclaration.parentRule read-only property returns a CSSRule that is the parent of this style block e.g. a CSSStyleRule representing the style for a CSS selector
 type: docs
 weight: 40
 url: /net/aspose.html.dom.css/icssstyledeclaration/parentrule/